vrushachauhan/anatomy/journal_vrusha.md

+Week #12
+•Uploaded SVG assets

 Changes for Week #11
 • Worked on illustrations on different organs
-• Upoloaded svgs in github
+• Uploaded svgs in github

 Module 8
 Decided the concept and created the slack channel.